Nevalearntocode/drf_next_airbnb/README.md

 3. **Set up environment variables**
     - Create  `.env.dev` file in root and `.env.local` file in frontend directory.
-    - Follow the .env.example files in frontend and backend directory.
+    - Follow the .env.example files in frontend and root directory.

 ### Running the Application